Kassi Kuppinger

 This premium pumpkin variety is a hybrid of the most interesting shape and color.
 The big, chunky pumpkin, paired with its deep ribs and light pink color, is hard to miss and even harder to beat!
 This pumpkin, being the only pink variety currently in the market, is primarily used for its ornamental qualities, though it is fantastic to eat as well, containing dense and sweet flesh.

-How to Grow Porcelain Doll Pumpkins
+How To Grow Porcelain Doll Pumpkins

 Plant in the direct sun for best results.
 Each plant should produce 2-3 pumpkins in ideal circumstances, each ranging between 16 and 24 pounds.
 This variety requires approximately 110 days to reach maturity.
 Due to it being a hybrid, it is highly resistant to powdery mildew, which is a disease that is largely prevalent among plants such as pumpkins, squash, cucumbers, and other garden plants.